qscat/qscat/docs/source/users_manual/tabs/shoreline_change.rst

    Shoreline Change Statistics section in Shoreline Change tab.

-By default, NSM and EPR calculate the magnitude and rate of shoreline changes respectively between the oldest and most recent shorelines even if multiple shorelines are available.
-In QSCAT, the algorithm for calculating NSM and EPR can be applied to any two shorelines from the selected shorelines layer by specifying the dates of the two shorelines for comparison.
-While LRR can estimate the net rate of change among multiple shorelines, the pairwise comparison can lead to a better understanding of how the shoreline has evolved over different time periods, and the possible causes of the observed trends.
+By default, NSM and EPR calculate the magnitude and rate of shoreline changes between the oldest and most recent shorelines, even if multiple shorelines are available.
+In QSCAT, the algorithm for calculating NSM and EPR can be applied to any two shorelines from the selected shoreline layer by specifying the dates of the two shorelines for comparison.
+While LRR can estimate the net rate of change among multiple shorelines, the pairwise comparison can better understand how the shoreline has evolved over different periods, as well as the possible causes of the observed trends.

 Additional Parameters
 =====================